LouDnl/USBSID-Pico/README.md

 # Features
 Information about and explanation of features are _Coming Soon™_
 ![USBSID-Pico](images/pcbv0.2.png)
+#### SID Playing
+USBSID-Pico supports various ways of playing SID files.
+Out-of-the box playing is supported by using [Deepsid by Chordian](https://deepsid.chordian.net) by selecting `ASID (MIDI)` as player in the pulldown menu.
+[SidBerry](https://github.com/LouDnl/SidBerry) is a command line SID file player for Linux with up to 4 SIDs supported.
+Unofficial support is added to a fork of [Vice](https://github.com/LouDnl/Vice-USBSID), up to 3 SIDs are supported in vsid and up to 4 in xs64.
+Unofficial support is added to a fork of [RetroDebugger](https://github.com/LouDnl/RetroDebugger), up to 4 SIDs are supported.
+##### C64 Music trackers
+When using Vice or RetroDebugger you can freely use applications like [SID-Wizard](https://sourceforge.net/projects/sid-wizard/) for music creation.
+#### Midi
+USBSID-Pico acts as Midi device and supports basic Midi in ~ note that Midi is still in development and in Beta phase.

 # Questions and Support
 Any questions about or support with USBSID-Pico can be asked in the [discussions](https://github.com/LouDnl/USBSID-Pico/discussions).